What Is Gemcitabine?

 - Skin rash

-Most gemcitabine patients will have low blood counts, with red cells, white cells, and platelet levels temporarily dipping.
-During this time, mesothelioma patients are at a greater risk of anemia, infection, or bleeding.
-These blood levels typically reach their lowest point 10 to 14 days after gemcitabine is received and patients’ blood levels return to normal 21 days after treatment.
+Most gemcitabine patients will have low blood counts and are at a greater risk of anemia and infection at this time.
+Blood levels typically reach their lowest point 10-14 days after gemcitabine is administered.
+Blood levels usually return to normal 21 days after treatment.

 Fortunately, all gemcitabine side effects follow predictable patterns and don’t tend to last long after chemotherapy has stopped.
 Mesothelioma patients can expect the negative side effects of gemcitabine to subside after their treatment ends.

 If you’ve been diagnosed with mesothelioma, you may be a candidate for chemotherapy treatment.

 Learn about the treatments that helped 7 mesothelioma patients outlive their diagnosis and become mesothelioma survivors — get your Free Mesothelioma Survivors Guide.